santiagoparradev/santiagoparradev.github.io/_posts/2024-11-20-Set SSH key to be used automatically.md

 ## 🚩 **The Problem**

-You’ve gone through the process of creating an SSH key for authentication, but now you want to use it with your Git repositories without hassle.
+You’ve gone through the process of creating an SSH key for authentication, but now you want to use it with your Git repositories without hassle..

 ---